drhsqlite/fossil-mirror/www/containers.md

 versioned container image, and the second does that and then launches a fresh container based on that image.
-You can pass extra arguments to the first command via the Makefile’s `DBFLAGS` variable and to the second with the `DRFLAGS` variable.
-(DB is short for “`docker build`”, and DR is short for “`docker run`”.)
+You can pass extra arguments to the first command via the Makefile’s `DBFLAGS` variable and to the second with the `DCFLAGS` variable.
+(DB is short for “`docker build`”, and DC is short for “`docker create`”, a sub-step of the “run” target.)
 To get the custom port setting as in second command above, say:

 ```
-  $ make container-run DRFLAGS='-p 9999:8080/tcp'
+  $ make container-run DCFLAGS='-p 9999:8080/tcp'
 ```

 Contrast the raw “`docker`” commands above, which create an